 This is the story of Benoit Lafond, Paul Aubert and Antoine Alberteau, founders of Bemyvan, and originally three French buddies who dreamt of traveling differently.
-With the will and determination to make the adventure of a lifetime.
+With the will and determination to make the adventure of a lifetime, their wild journey began.

-Natasha is a school bus converted into a rolling hotel, which can host up to 6 people, outfitted with a real bathroom including shower and toilets, along with a large fully equipped kitchen and a living/dining area to accommodate everyone in a modern and optimal comfort setting.
+Natasha is a school bus converted into a rolling hotel, which can host up to 6 people, outfitted with a real bathroom, including a shower and toilets, along with a large, fully-equipped kitchen and a living/dining area to accommodate everyone in a modern and comfortable setting.

-“Our build-out began and along with that, the idea to create an itinerant hotel concept to share our passion for traveling with others”, explained Benoit.
-And that is how Paul, Benoit and Antoine kicked off their travel company La Brigade du Voyage, alias the Travel Squad.
+“Our build-out began, and along with that, the idea to create a traveling hotel to share our passion for road-trip adventures with others”, explained Benoit.
+And that is how Paul, Benoit, and Antoine kicked off their travel company La Brigade du Voyage, AKA the Travel Squad.